karlanxAI/InpaintLab/README.md

 * Filling in areas without writing a full prompt
 * Quick background or object cleanup

-The removal tool is designed as a fast alternative when you just want something gone without building a full inpainting prompt.
+The removal tool is designed for situations where you just want something removed quickly without building a full inpainting prompt.

 ---